jonasacres/chainmail/PROTOCOL.md

 | Permission string | Meaning
 |-------------------|---------
-| post              | user may make post records
+| comment              | user may make comment records
-| post-             | user may revoke own post records
+| comment-             | user may revoke own comment records
-| post--            | user may revoke post records of others
+| comment--            | user may revoke comment records of others
-| \*+post            | user may grant post permission to others in credential records
+| \*+comment            | user may grant comment permission to others in credential records
-| \*-post            | user may revoke post permission to others in credential records
+| \*-comment            | user may revoke comment permission to others in credential records
-| \*+post--          | user may grant permission to revoke post records of others
+| \*+comment--          | user may grant permission to revoke comment records of others
-| \*+post/8192       | user may grant permission to create posts of a given max record size above the default, provided assigned record size is under 8192KiB
+| \*+comment/8192       | user may grant permission to create comments of a given max record size above the default, provided assigned record size is under 8192KiB
-| \*-post/8192       | user may restrict other users to create posts to a certain max record size below the default, provided that record size is AT LEAST 8192KiB.
+| \*-comment/8192       | user may restrict other users to create comments to a certain max record size below the default, provided that record size is AT LEAST 8192KiB.

-TODO: It would be useful to add member groups to this protocol.
-Making a general change to the privileges granted to a group of 300 people will require 300 credential record updates; this could be impractical.

 ### File
 `cm_type = 2`